-Property Assessed Clean Energy, or PACE, is a long-term financing tool facilitated through local governments, allowing commercial property owners in Michigan to pay for energy efficiency, water efficiency, and renewable energy upgrades.
+Property Assessed Clean Energy, or PACE, is a long-term financing tool facilitated through local governments, allowing commercial property owners in Michigan to undertake energy efficiency, water efficiency, and renewable energy upgrades.
 Property owners receive 100% pre-funding for energy saving upgrades on their facilities.
 Local governments facilitate PACE financing by allowing commercial property owners to repay private lenders via a special assessment on their property tax bill.
 To take advantage of PACE financing, the property owner signs an agreement with a private lender and the local government, and the loan repayment is then added to the property owner's tax bill.
 Using such a tool, local governments can help reduce property owners' operating expenses, drive economic development, protect the environment, and increase property values.

 Lean & Green Michigan allows municipalities to create a PACE district at no cost, with no need for new government staff or lengthy RFP processes, with access to private capital -- and to do all of this cooperatively with other local governments.